 Trauma can manifest as symptoms, behaviors, and actions that don't seem to have a root cause.
 Choose which pathway best describes what you’re currently facing and listen to FREE audio from Sounds True on trauma recovery.CHOOSE NOW

 Tip 2: Minimize media exposure

 Children who've experienced a traumatic event can often find relentless media coverage to be further traumatizing.
 Excessive exposure to images of a crisis or disturbing event—such as repeatedly viewing video clips on social media or news sites—can even create traumatic stress in children or teens who were not directly affected by the event.

 Limit your child’s media exposure to the traumatic event.
 Don’t let your child watch the news or check social media just before bed, and make use of parental controls on the TV, computer, and phone to prevent your child from repeatedly viewing disturbing footage.

 As much as you can, watch news reports of the traumatic event with your child.
 You can reassure your child as you’re watching and help place information in context.

 Avoid exposing your child to graphic images and videos.
 It’s often less traumatizing for a child or teen to read the newspaper rather than watch television coverage or view video clips of the event.

-You can't force your child to recover from traumatic stress, but you can play a major role in the healing process by simply spending time together and talking face to face,free from TV, games, and other distractions.
+You can't will your child to recover from a traumatic experience, but you can play a major role in the healing process by simply spending time together and talking face to face—free from TV, phones, video games, and other distractions.
 Do your best to create an environment where your kids feel safe to communicate what they're feeling and to ask questions.